 CURRENT PUBLIC WORKS PROJECTS

-HR Green completed the citywide storm water needs assessment in 2015 and the executive summary is available on the Public Works Departmental page on the City’s website: http://www.cityofladue-mo.gov/.
-HR Green mapped existing complaint data on file from all available sources, obtained new data from residents as well as their own field evaluations of streams, and developed a basic hydraulic model of the entire City.
+The City completed a citywide storm water needs assessment in 2015 and a Storm Water Masterplan in 2016/2017 and accompanying Implementation plan in 2017, all of which are and the available on the Public Works Departmental page on the City’s website: http://www.cityofladue-mo.gov/.
+During the Needs Assessment, the City’s engineering consultant, HR Green, mapped existing complaint data on file from all available sources, obtained new data from residents as well as their own field evaluations of streams, and developed a basic hydraulic model of the entire City.
 Over 1000 problem points were been mapped.
 HR Green presented their final report to City Council on November 16, 2015.
 City Council authorized an amendment to the contract with HR Green to aid the City with the storm water framework plan including storm water policy development, determination of financial commitment for program, and review of development standards with respect to storm water controls.
 At the February 2016 City Council meeting, members were appointed to the Ladue storm water committee.
-The Storm water committee has met monthly in 2016 and developed a storm water ordinance which was adopted by City Council at the August 2016 meeting.
+The Storm water committee met monthly in 2016 to develop the storm water ordinance which was adopted by City Council at the August 2016 meeting.
 At the September 2016 City Council meeting, the contract with HR Green was approved for the development of the Storm Water Master Plan and five-year implementation plan.
 HR Green completed the draft of the Master Plan which involved performing field verification work of storm water conditions, hydraulic modeling utilizing specialized software, and developed concept solutions for 55 projects.
 The draft of the Storm Water Master Plan was presented to the Storm Water Committee on April 13, 2017 then to City Council on April 25, 2017.
 The plan was then presented to the public in a series of Public Open House meetings which took place on April 25 (Ward I), May 2 (Ward II), and May 4 (Ward III) from 4 – 7 pm.
 Over 120 residents attended these open houses and many provided feedback.
-Public comments were accepted until May 18, 2017 and comment cards are available in the City Hall lobby.
-HR Green made modifications to the plan based on public comment and additional field reconnaissance and presented the update, along with the five-year implementation plan to the Storm Water Advisory Committee who recommended approval to City Council.
-The five-year implementation plan was presented to City Council on July 17, 2017 for adoption.
-Specific Storm Water project meetings for the eight highest ranking projects took place on November 7, 9, and 14th to convey information about the projects and to obtain Letters of Intent from impacted property owners.
-Once Letters of Intent are obtained from 100% of the impacted property owners from projects approved in the five-year implementation plan, the design phase can begin.
+Public comments were accepted until May 18, 2017 and modifications were made to the plan based on public comment and additional field reconnaissance and presented the update, along with the five-year implementation plan to the Storm Water Advisory Committee who recommended approval to City Council.
+The five-year implementation plan was adopted by City Council on July 17, 2017.

 3. ADA Self-Evaluation and Transition Plan

 The City has identified the need for the identification of ADA barriers within the public rights-of-way for creating an ADA transition plan.
 This plan is a requirement of ADA as set forth by the United States Department of Justice.
 To achieve this goal, the City of Ladue has contracted with Oates Associates, as identified through a Qualifications Based Selection, to conduct an ADA self-evaluation and develop an ADA transition plan.
 The evaluation began in late-May 2017 and has involved the development of policies, practices, and procedures to comply with ADA administrative requirements for municipalities; evaluating municipally owned buildings and parking areas, and identifying physical obstacles in public right-of-way with respect to ADA requirements including curbs, sidewalks, driveways, crosswalks, and traffic signals.
 After the evaluation process, corrective measures will be identified and a schedule will be developed to remove barriers on right-of-way and City owned buildings.
 Oates Associates, the engineering consultant, has completed the evaluation of the sidewalks within City right-of-way and the evaluation of City owned buildings on the municipal campus.
 A public open house was held on Tuesday August 8, 2017 from 4:00 pm – 7:00 pm to receive input from the public on priority areas.
-Now, Oates is in the process of estimating costs to bring non-compliant sidewalks and facilities into compliance and will work with the City on establishing a multi-year schedule.
+Oates has prepared a draft plan which includes estimated costs to bring non-compliant sidewalks and facilities into compliance and will work with the City on establishing a multi-year schedule.
 The City has met with Paraquad to share the findings of the evaluation and obtain their feedback.
+The draft plan was presented to the Public Works Committee then City Council in February 2018.
+Currently the project is available for public review and comment for a thirty-day period.
+The next step will be for City Council to accept the plan and authorize the planning phase for implementation.

 (hard copies can be found at the Public Works Office)